 - The Canadian Experience Class

-CRS is not a selection criteria (like the 67 point grid assessment used for the Federal Skilled Worker Class), rather it is a ranking system for candidates who are eligible under the FSW, CEC, or FSTC
+CRS is not a selection/ eligibility criteria (like the 67 point grid assessment used for the Federal Skilled Worker Class), rather it is a ranking system for candidates who are eligible under the FSW, CEC, or FSTC

-Immigration Refugees and Citizenship Canada conducts Express Entry draws at regular intervals (usually every two weeks).
-In these Express Entry draws, candidates above a certain rank are invited to apply for Canadian permanent residence.
+- Immigration Refugees and Citizenship Canada conducts Express Entry draws at regular intervals (usually every two weeks).
+In these Express Entry draws, candidates above cut-off score are invited to apply for Canadian permanent residence.

 Invited candidates are given 60 days (now 90 days due to the pandemic) to submit an online application for permanent residence including all supporting documentation.